rs-anantmishra/streamsphere/README.md

 ## 🌟 Upcoming Features
 Please refer this list of [upcoming work items](https://github.com/users/rs-anantmishra/projects/5) and please report any bugs if you find one!
+Please feel free to report any [bugs](https://github.com/users/rs-anantmishra/projects/5) that you may have observed!

 ## 📝 License
 GNU Affero General Public License v3.0